sishtiaq/RSE16/HappyRSE.md

   long time ago.
 Now they get paid for algorithms they didn't invent, running on data they didn't collect."
 - vs a Bank.
-- How much is enough?
-Can you downshift for more happiness?
+- How much is enough?Can you downshift for more happiness?
 Move to Thailand?
-- AudienceSurvey: anonymous survey, put postit note into box, your salary rounded to 5K.
+- AudienceSurvey: anonymous survey, put postit note into box, your salary rounded to 10K.
 - free things (cake, t-shirts, lunch) make us happy

 ## Your career
 - Do you have one?
 Do you want one?
 Do you stumble from project to project?
 - Opportunities: manage other RSEs, Senior & Principal RSE; vs SDE in a product company.
+ - Transition to Researcher

 ## Getting Things Done
 - ToDo lists and systems: GTD, Productivity Ninja, outlook calender.